hueynguyen/github-slideshow/_posts/0000-01-02-hueynguyen.md

 ---
 layout: slide
 title: "Welcome to our second slide!"
+---
----This is the second slide.
+This is the second slide.
 "Life goes on"